Sesame Allergies Are Likely More Widespread Than Previously Thought

 The study's findings come at a time when the FDA is considering adding sesame to its list of top allergens that must be noted on food packaging.
 Last October, then-commissioner Scott Gottlieb issued a request for information on the "prevalence and severity" of sesame allergies in the U.S. to aid in its decision.

-Luckily, a team of researchers led by Dr. Ruchi Gupta, director of the Science and Outcomes of Allergy and Asthma Research Team at Northwestern Medicine, already had data on hand — information from a national survey of food allergies they conducted between Oct.
+Luckily, a team of researchers led by Dr. Ruchi Gupta, director of the Science and Outcomes of Allergy and Asthma Research Team at Northwestern Medicine Northwestern Medicine and a physician at Lurie Children's Hospital, already had data on hand — information from a national survey of food allergies they conducted between Oct.
 1, 2015, and Sept.
 31, 2016.
 For this study, researchers distributed surveys on food allergy diagnoses and symptoms to nearly 80,000 different people in over 50,000 households.
 To meet Gottlieb's request, all they had to do was pull out their sesame data and give it a look.

 What they found: Of the nearly 80,000 people surveyed, about .49% reported having an allergy to sesame, an increase from previous estimates.
 Of these .49%, about two-thirds (.34% of the U.S. population) either received a diagnosis from a doctor or had allergic reactions that the researchers deemed convincing.
 Still, the overall findings suggest that sesame allergy is more widespread than previously thought.
 The researchers say they are confident that over a million people in the U.S. have sesame allergies, based on their data.